 Safety in Sixes Lacrosse

-While Sixes lacrosse is designed to be a fast and high-energy game, player safety remains a priority.
-In men’s Sixes, players are required to wear full protective gear, including helmets, shoulder pads, and gloves, to prevent injury during physical contact and fast-paced action.
+Sixes lacrosse is designed to be a fast and high-energy game.
+In men’s Sixes, players are required to wear helmets, and gloves, as there is no body checking in Sixes.
 For women, the non-contact nature of Sixes means less gear is needed, but players are still required to wear goggles and mouthguards for protection.

 Penalties for dangerous play, such as slashing or reckless body contact, help maintain safety during the game.
 As with all versions of lacrosse, players are encouraged to undergo proper training and conditioning to minimize the risk of injury.